Overriding Redux CSS

 }

-// This example assumes your opt_name is set to OPT_NAME, replace with your opt_name value
+// This example assumes your opt_name is set to OPT_NAME, replace it with your opt_name value

 add_action( 'redux/page/' . $opt_name . '/enqueue', 'add_panel_css' );